 “Best we not spend the night.
 Probably they’s got an eye on the campground.
 I gots ta see that wanted poster tho.”

-We sped back to the campground.
-Tom was pumped we were on a wanted poster.
-He’d never been a celebrity before.
-Vic gave us a beat-up pot to boil water, telling us swamp water will get you eventually if you don’t boil it.
+We speed back to the campground.
+Tom is pumped we’re on a wanted poster.
+He’s never been a celebrity before.
+Vic gives us a beat-up pot to boil water, telling us swamp water will get you eventually if you don’t boil it.

 “Ya wants a ride down the Alley so’n ya don’ts havta walk?”